+Fresno State School of Nursing is responsible for placing students at clinical sites.
 Fresno State maintains contracts with approximately 425 clinical sites.
-If you want to do clinical hours at a particular clinic, medical office, hospital, etc., please check with the NP Clinical Coordinator to see if we have a current contract.
+If you want to do clinical hours at a particular clinic, medical office, hospital, etc., please check with the FNP Track Program Director to see if we have a current contract.
 Do this early, since it may take several months to get a new contract signed.
 Remember that if you plan to complete any clinical hours in one of the local hospitals, your request must be entered into the computerized clinical placement system at the beginning of the semester before your clinical experience.